benpocalypse/Markerator/README.md

 ./markerator --title Bengineering --indexFile index.md --favicon true --posts true
 ```

+### A note about Posts
+As of the 0.2.5 version of Markerator, if your side includes Posts/News markdown files, there is a new option that can be used.
+If the entry in your markdown file is of headine H1, and is formatted to contain any valid `DateTime` in it, then Markerator will generate a Posts/News page for you that organizes the posts by their given dates.
+If this H1 section is ommitted, then Markerator will just categorize Posts/News as "All" in that section of the generated site.

+#### Known Bugs
+At the moment, the Posts/News section is sorted internally by File Creation Time, so even if they contain valid and ordered `DateTime` values, they will still be listed by File Creation Date in the generated Posts/News section.
+This should be addressed in a following update.

 ## Features
 - [x] Markdown input processing (via Markdig)
 - [x] Html interception/injection (via HtmlAgilityPack)